xdy/xdy-pf2e-workbench/README.md

 ### Licenses

-This module uses trademarks and/or copyrights owned by Paizo Inc., used under [Paizo's Community Use Policy (paizo.com/communityuse)](paizo.com/communityuse).
-We are expressly prohibited from charging you to use or access this content.
+This module uses trademarks and/or copyrights owned by Paizo Inc., used under Paizo's Fan Content Policy (paizo.com/licenses/fancontent).
 This module is not published, endorsed, or specifically approved by Paizo.
-For more information about Paizo Inc. and Paizo products, visit [paizo.com](paizo.com).
+For more information about Paizo Inc. and Paizo products, visit paizo.com.

 Open Game License: